rafamoral/DImodels/README.md

 recording of the response.
 The proportions sum to 1 for each experimental unit.

+**Main changes in the package from version 1.3.2 to version 1.3.3**

+- A `contrast_matrix()` function is introduced that creates contrast matrices using species proportions which can be passed onto the `contrasts_DI()` function to test for contrasts using a DI model object.
+- All the parameters used for fitting a `DImodel` are stacked onto the model object as attributes and can be accessed using the `attributes()` and `attr()` functions.

 **Main changes in the package from version 1.3.1 to version 1.3.2**

-- The `DI_compare` and `DI_reference` functions have been updated so as to not re-estimate theta when fitting the community model.
+- The `predict()` function now allows predicting the response for species communities that do not sum to 1, but with a warning notifying the user about this.
+- General bug fixes

 **Main changes in the package from version 1.3 to version 1.3.1**

-- A `fortify` function method has been added to supplement the data fitted to a linear model with model fit statistics.
+- A `fortify()` function method has been added to supplement the data fitted to a linear model with model fit statistics.
-- A `describe_model` function is added which can be used to get a short text summary of any DI model.
+- A `describe_model()` function is added which can be used to get a short text summary of any DI model.
-- Meta-data about a DI model can be accessed via the `attributes` function.
+- Meta-data about a DI model can be accessed via the `attributes()` function.

 **Main changes in the package from version 1.2 to version 1.3**

-- The `DI` and `autoDI` functions now have an additional parameter called `ID` which enables the user to group the species identity effects (see examples below).
+- The `DI()` and `autoDI()` functions now have an additional parameter called `ID` which enables the user to group the species identity effects (see examples below).
-- The `predict` function now has flexibility to calculate confidence and prediction intervals for the predicted values.
+- The `predict()` function now has flexibility to calculate confidence and prediction intervals for the predicted values.

 **Main changes in the package from version 1.1 to version 1.2**

 - There are two new functions added to the package:
-  - `predict`: Make predictions from a fitted DI model without having to worry about theta, and the interaction terms in the data.
+  - `predict()`: Make predictions from a fitted DI model without having to worry about theta, and the interaction terms in the data.
-  - `contrasts_DI`: Create contrasts for a DI model.
+  - `contrasts_DI()`: Create contrasts for a DI model.

 **Main changes in the package from version 1.0 to version 1.1**

-- `DI_data_prepare` is now superseded by `DI_data` (see examples below)
+- `DI_data_prepare()` is now superseded by `DI_data()` (see examples
+  below)

 ## `DImodels` installation and load